 How much more money is needed to make the project a reality?

-Will a grant of up to £3,000 enable the project to happen?
+Will a contribution of up to £3,000 enable the project to happen?